 Iris Vasquez, Secretary, and Senior Advisor is a social worker by profession and has applied this training in other sponsorship programs.
 Iris Vasquez is passionate about motivating youth from disadvantaged backgrounds to access quality education and believes the ICAN scholarship program has provided significant benefits to young people in several African and Haitian countries.
 Iris Vasquez holds a bachelor’s and a master’s degree in social sciences from the Universidad of Puerto Rico.

-Eliane Nguili, Administration Manager in charge of Regional Office for Africa, leads a team of 50+ staff as they carry out community health programs, young education initiatives, community HIV/AIDS initiative, and income-focused economic intervention for impoverished people.
-She holds a Bachelor of Business Administration from the University of
+Eliane Nguili, Administration Manager in charge of the Regional Office for Africa, leads a team of 50+ staff as they carry out community health programs, young education initiatives, community HIV/AIDS initiatives, and income-focused economic intervention for impoverished people.
+She holds a Bachelor of Business Administration from the University of Omar Bongo, Gabon.